 - probably out of time (the sun was setting) and,

 - running low on luck for the day.

-We saluted the noble copse of eucalyptus trees who gave so much all for our epic rides but the sky gladiators were tired, satisfied and happy to be both alive and ambulatory – even if it looked more like limping.
+We saluted the noble copse of eucalyptus trees that gave so much all for our epic rides but the sky gladiators were tired, satisfied and happy to be both alive and ambulatory – even if it looked more like limping.